Medically reviewed on August 12, 2018

 • Hepatic impairment: Avoid use in patients with moderate to severe hepatic impairment (Child-Pugh classes B and C) or in patients with any hepatic disease associated with coagulopathy.

-• Renal impairment: Use with caution in patients with moderate renal impairment (CrCl 30 to 50 mL/minute) when used for VTE prophylaxis in total hip or knee replacement surgery, including patients receiving concomitant drug therapy that may increase rivaroxaban systemic exposure and those with deteriorating renal function.
+• Renal impairment: Use with caution in patients with moderate renal impairment (CrCl 30 to 50 mL/minute) when used for VTE prophylaxis in total hip or knee arthroplasty, including patients receiving concomitant drug therapy that may increase rivaroxaban systemic exposure and those with deteriorating renal function.
 Monitor for any signs or symptoms of blood loss.
-Avoid use in patients with CrCl <30 mL/minute in DVT/PE and VTE prophylaxis for total hip or knee replacement surgery.
+Avoid use in patients with CrCl <30 mL/minute in DVT/PE and VTE prophylaxis for total hip or knee arthroplasty.
 Discontinue use in patients who develop acute renal failure.
 Some experts do not recommend the use of rivaroxaban in patients with ESRD requiring hemodialysis; if used, do so with extreme caution while closely monitoring for bleeding (Chan 2016).
 According to the AHA/ACC/HRS, may consider dose reduction in patients with nonvalvular AF and moderate to severe chronic kidney disease (CKD), although safety and efficacy of this approach has not been established; rivaroxaban is not recommended for patients with AF and end-stage CKD or on hemodialysis (AHA/ACC/HRS [January 2014]).

 • Valvular disease: Safety and efficacy have not been established in patients with prosthetic heart valves or significant rheumatic heart disease (eg, mitral stenosis); use is not recommended.
 Nonvalvular atrial fibrillation is defined as atrial fibrillation that occurs in the absence of rheumatic mitral valve disease, mitral valve repair, or prosthetic heart valve (AHA/ACC/HRS [January 2014]).